rtoken-project/rtoken-monorepo/README.md

 * All addresses have the _Zero Hat_ by default.

-* During the mint process, a user's deposited _DAI_ tokens are loaned to the recipients as indicated in the user's hat.
-If the recipient has the _Zero Hat_, the recipient will inherit the minter's hat.

 * During the transfer process, _DAI_ tokens are recollected and loaned to the new recipients.
-If the recipient has the _Zero Hat_, the recipient will inherit the source's hat.
+If the recipient has the _Zero Hat_, and if the source hat is not a _Self Hat_, the recipient will inherit the source's hat.

 For example: Alice sets UNICEF France as recipients of her generated interest.
 Bob has never used _rDAI_, and thus has a _Zero Hat_.
 When Alice sends Bob 100